tasostasos/keycloak-db-extend/README.md

 #### How it works
-Keycloak has built-in liquibase ,so after adding the jpa entities after,`bin\kc.bat build` , liquibase will run example-changelog.xml and create the tables when keycloak is started (`bin\kc.bat start-dev`).
+Keycloak has built-in liquibase ,so after adding the jpa entities ,`bin\kc.bat build` , liquibase will run example-changelog.xml and create the tables when keycloak is started (`bin\kc.bat start-dev`).
 An external microservice with access to keycloak db can run CRUD operations(tested locally)